Skip to main content

 How much does a basic outdoor kitchen cost in LA?

-A basic outdoor kitchen in Los Angeles costs $15,000 to $25,000 in 2026.
-This typically includes a built-in grill, simple countertop, base storage, and basic lighting.
-Adding a refrigerator, sink, or better materials brings the cost to the $25,000 to $35,000 range.
+A basic outdoor kitchen in Los Angeles costs between $15,000 and $25,000 as of 2026.
+This price typically covers a built-in grill, a simple countertop, base storage, and basic lighting.
+Including a refrigerator, sink, or better materials will increase the total cost to the $25,000 to $35,000 range.

 What is the best countertop for an outdoor kitchen in Los Angeles?